Javeland74/markt-shopfront/README.md

 Based on the usage throughout the time of the first two phases, phase three may also include direct messaging functionality between consumers and businesses, or perhaps this will take the shape of comments, and comment threads on the exisiting post structure.

 I plan to use Mapbox for my mapping functionality, Prisma for database management, and react and node for creating the front-end, and backend respectively.

+#To Install Markt

+##Steps

+1. Clone Repo

+2. Open in local editor/command line

+3. Install NPM ( npm install )

+4. See READ.me at [Markt-Back-End](https://github.com/Javeland74/markt-back-end) repo for installing the back end of this project.

 # Getting Started with Create React App